 Maximum Load

-The maximum load, e.g., your weight and the weight of your bike, differs on both devices.
+Both devices differ in terms of the maximum load, e.g., your weight and the weight of your bike.
 Although this is probably not a deal-breaker for most riders, it is worth mentioning.

 Price

-Price is where CLIMB and Rizer differ a lot.
+CLIMB and Rizer differ greatly in price.
 Wahoo CLIMB is available in various online stores for around 600 USD in the USA and around 550 EUR (645 USD) in Europe.

 Elite Rizer is much more expensive.
 It retails for around 1100 USD in the USA and around 800 EUR (940 USD) in Europe.